Money Laundering Regulations: your responsibilities

 Once a potentially linked transaction has been identified, you need to decide if it has been deliberately split.
 Some issues to consider are when:

-- a number of transactions have been made by the same customer in a short period of time
+- a number of payments have been made by the same customer in a short period of time

 - it’s possible that a number of customers have carried out transactions on behalf of the same person